'Yes, we need hands': Kitchen pops up in Ukraine's capital

 Food, water, heat and medicine grew increasingly scarce, in what Ukraine condemned as a medieval-style siege by Moscow to batter it into submission.

-A third round of talks between the two sides ended with a top Ukrainian official saying there had been minor, unspecified progress toward establishing safe corridors that would allow civilians to escape the fighting.
-Russia’s chief negotiator said he expects those corridors to start operating Tuesday.
+A third round of talks between the two sides ended with a top Ukrainian official saying there had been minor, unspecified progress regarding logistics for establishing safe corridors that would allow civilians to escape the fighting.
+Russia’s chief negotiator said late Monday that he expected that those corridors would start operating Tuesday.
+But repeated efforts to set up evacuation routes have collapsed amid more fighting.

 Blue-and-yellow Ukrainian flags flew above some of the field kitchen’s tents.
 Stacks of wood crates and piles of firewood made for walls within the camp.
 Boiling vegetable soup sent steam into the cold air; wood fire crackled.